crim-ca/speech_to_phonemes/README.md

 Optional text (.txt) files can also be used to improve the model.
 The user must also provide a g2p table (grapheme-to-phoneme table) according to the language being processed.

 usage :
 ```
-docker run speech_to_phonemes:0.1.0 train
+docker run crimca/speech_to_phonemes:0.1.0 train
                 --train_dir TRAIN_DIR --dev_dir DEV_DIR
                 [--wav_dir WAV_DIR] [--model_output_dir MODEL_OUTPUT_DIR]
                 --g2p G2P [--skip_tokens SKIP_TOKENS [SKIP_TOKENS ...]]
                 [--number_jobs NUMBER_JOBS]
 ```

+Note that `train_dir`, `dev_dir`, etc. are directories internal to the running docker container.
+Use the docker --volume option to mount host directories so they are visible inside the container (see step-by-step example below).

 #### Required arguments :
 `train_dir` : Directory containing the training data, which should consist of .eaf files and optional text (.txt) files.
 Make sure to only put files used as training data in this directory.

 `dev_dir` : Directory containing the testing data, which should consist of .eaf files and optional text (.txt) files.
 Make sure to only put files used as testing data in this directory.